-The National Fish and Wildlife Foundation (NFWF), through anticipated cooperative agreements from the Department of the Interior (DOI), Department of Defense (DOD), and the Department of Agriculture's U.S. Forest Service (USFS) and Natural Resources Conservation Service (NRCS), is pleased to announce the America the Beautiful Challenge (ATBC) 2023 Request for Proposals (RFP).
-The ATBC vision is to streamline grant funding opportunities for new voluntary conservation and restoration projects around the United States.
-This RFP consolidates funding from multiple federal agencies and the private sector to enable applicants to conceive and develop large-scale, locally led projects that address shared funder priorities spanning public and private lands.
+The National Fish and Wildlife Foundation (NFWF), through anticipated cooperative agreements from the Department of the Interior (DOI), Department of Defense (DOD), and the Department of Agriculture's U.S. Forest Service (USFS) and Natural Resources Conservation Service (NRCS), is releasing the America the Beautiful Challenge (ATBC) 2024 Request for Proposals (RFP).
+The ATBC vision is to streamline grant funding opportunities for new voluntary conservation and restoration projects throughout the United States.
+This RFP consolidates funding from multiple federal agencies and the private sector to enable applicants to conceive and develop large-scale, locally led projects that address shared funder priorities spanning public, Tribal, and private lands.

-In year two of the ATBC approximately \$116 million will be awarded in nationwide funding to conserve, connect and restore the lands, waters, and wildlife upon which we all depend.
+In year three of the ATBC, approximately \$119 million will be awarded in nationwide funding to conserve, connect, and restore the lands, waters, and wildlife upon which we all depend.
 The ATBC seeks to fund projects across the following themes:

-- 1. Conserving and restoring rivers, coasts, wetlands and watersheds - 2.
+- 1. Conserving and restoring rivers, coasts, wetlands, and watersheds - 2.
 Conserving and restoring forests, grasslands and important ecosystems that serve as carbon sinks - 3.
 Connecting and reconnecting wildlife corridors, large landscapes, watersheds, and seascapes - 4.
-Improving ecosystem and community resilience to flooding, drought, and other climate-related threats - 5.
-Expanding access to the outdoors, particularly in underserved communities
+Improving ecosystem and community resilience to flooding, drought, and other climaterelated threats - 5.
+Expanding access to the outdoors, particularly in underserved communities enhanced carbon sequestration and storage, benefits to and engagement with underserved communities, and protection of ecosystems through resilience-focused and nature-based solutions.

-Collectively, these themes invite applicants to develop landscape-level ATBC proposals that address conservation and public access needs with: cumulative benefits to fish and wildlife, enhanced carbon sequestration and storage, benefits to and engagement with underserved communities, and protection of ecosystems through resilience-focused and nature-based solutions.
+Collectively, these themes invite applicants to develop landscape-level ATBC proposals that address conservation and public access needs with: cumulative benefits to fish and wildlife,